Updates (last updated 04/15/2019)

 - Extracts data (e.g. e-mail communications) not accessible in traditional iTunes backups

-- Provide a full file system, memory (when available), and keychain extraction of the device.
+- Provide a full or partial file system, memory (when available), and keychain extractions of the device.

 - Ensure the device stays powered on and is sufficiently charged – DO NOT ALLOW THE DEVICE TO REBOOT;